subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 ## 5. Run Your Project Locally with Docker

-Whenever you create a new SubQuery Project, first, you must run it locally on your computer and test it and using Docker is the easiest and quickiest way to do this.
+Whenever you create a new SubQuery Project, first, you must run it locally on your computer and test it and using Docker is the easiest and quickest way to do this.

 The `docker-compose.yml` file defines all the configurations that control how a SubQuery node runs.
 For a new project, which you have just initialised, you won't need to change anything.